 Naranjo joined CLINIC in 2006 and has been practicing immigration law since 2002.
 He is a graduate of the University of Notre Dame and the University of Pittsburgh School of Law.

-Mateo is a Legal Assistant in the Religious Immigration Service section.
+Mateo is a Staff Attorney in the Religious Immigration Service section.
 Prior to joining CLINIC, she spent two years clerking for an immigration firm in North Carolina, focusing on deportation cases and family-based visa petitions.

 While attending law school in North Carolina, Mateo served as a student attorney representing clients in the Charlotte Immigration Court.
 Her cases primarily focused on asylum, deferred action and family-based petitions.
 In addition to working as a student attorney, She served as committee chair for the Iraqi Refugee Assistance Program and volunteered with the Latin American Coalition.
 She also took pride in serving as president of the Immigration Law Society and as a pro bono student ambassador.